sunng87/ring-jetty9-adapter/README.md

 [![license](https://img.shields.io/github/license/sunng87/ring-jetty9-adapter.svg?maxAge=2592000)]()
 [![Donate](https://img.shields.io/badge/donate-liberapay-yellow.svg)](https://liberapay.com/Sunng/donate)

-Ring adapter for Jetty 11 (although named as jetty9), with HTTP/2, WebSocket and experimental HTTP/3 support.
+Ring adapter for Jetty 12 and 11 (although named as jetty9), with HTTP/2,
+WebSocket and experimental HTTP/3 support.

 This is a simple and plain wrapper on modern Jetty versions.
 It